Skip to main content

 Analyst Summary

-Both Aidoc and Butterfly Network compete directly in the AI Healthcare space, making this a head-to-head matchup within the same market segment.
+Within AI Healthcare, Aidoc and Butterfly Network rank among the most closely watched rivals.
 Aidoc is an Israeli artificial intelligence company founded in 2016 that develops clinical decision support software for radiology and medical imaging.
 Butterfly Network produces the Butterfly iQ, a handheld ultrasound device powered by a proprietary semiconductor chip that replaces traditional piezoelectric transducer arrays with a single silicon chip capable of whole-body imaging.

 Aidoc operates out of 🇮🇱 Israel while Butterfly Network is based in 🇺🇸 United States, giving each a distinct home-market advantage.
-On Awaira's 0–100 composite score, Butterfly Network leads with a score of 85, reflecting stronger overall fundamentals across valuation, funding, and growth signals.
+A 18-point gap on the Awaira Score (Butterfly Network: 85, Aidoc: 67) signals a clear difference in overall company strength.
+Under Elad Walach and John Martin respectively, both companies continue to chart aggressive growth paths.

 Metrics Comparison